Watching Arctic Ice Melt: Researchers photographed large ponds of meltwater sitting on the Arctic ice to track climate change.

-Last July, a team of NASA scientists succeeded in collecting data about summer melting ice in the Arctic during a first-of-its-kind operation.
-The team surveyed the Arctic Ocean off the Alaskan coast, in Barrow, to measure the aquamarine pools of meltwater on floes—huge chunks of floating ice—that may be accelerating the overall sea ice retreat.
+In July of 2016, a team of NASA scientists succeeded in collecting data about summer melting ice in the Arctic during a first-of-its-kind operation.
+The team surveyed the Arctic Ocean off the Alaskan coast, in Barrow, to measure the aquamarine pools of meltwater on ice floes—huge chunks of floating ice—that may be accelerating the overall sea ice retreat.

 They chose the northernmost US city because of its proximity to the ocean.
 However, they knew they would face unstable weather conditions there, so they would have to pursue targets of opportunity.
 The day before each flight they studied weather imagery and models and tried to plan a flight line that “basically gets into any hole in the clouds there is, rather than following a specific path,” explained Nathan Kurtz, IceBridge’s project scientist and a sea ice researcher at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.

 After a record-warm winter in the Arctic, and with sea ice across the Arctic Ocean shrinking to below-average levels, the researchers decided to launch Operation IceBridge to map the extent, frequency, and depth of melt ponds, the pools of meltwater that form on sea ice during spring and summer.
 In fact, recent studies have found that the formation of melt ponds early in the warm season is a good predictor of the sea ice yearly minimum extent in September.
 If there are more ponds on the ice earlier in the melt season, they reduce the ability of sea ice to reflect solar radiation, which leads to more melt.